sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-process/populate-metrics-influxdb.md

 ---

 A Sensu event handler is an action the Sensu backend executes when a specific [event][1] occurs.
-In this guide, you'll use a handler to populate the time series database [InfluxDB][2].
+In this guide, you'll use a handler to populate the time-series database [InfluxDB][2].
 If you're not familiar with handlers, consider reading the [handlers reference][9] before continuing through this guide.

-The example in this guide explains how to populate Sensu metrics into the time series database [InfluxDB][2].
+The example in this guide explains how to populate Sensu metrics into the time-series database [InfluxDB][2].
 Metrics can be collected from [check output][10] or the [Sensu StatsD Server][3].

 ## Register the dynamic runtime asset